redoral/ams-api/README.md

 ## Project Description

 This project is an Account Management System RESTful API that lets users get, create, delete, and update users, accounts, transactions, and more.
+***This README is a work-in-progress and is not complete documentation of the API at it's current state.***

 ## Technologies Used